2021 Limassol wildfires

-The 2021 Limassol wildfires were wildfires that broke out near the Cypriot village of Arakapas on 3 July 2021, in the middle of a week-long heat wave that saw temperatures surpass 40 °C (104 °F).
+On 3 July 2021, wildfires broke out near the Cypriot village of Arakapas during a week-long heat wave that saw temperatures surpass 40 °C (104 °F).
 The fires spread throughout the Limassol District before being put out two days later with assistance from Greece, Israel, Italy, and the United Kingdom.
 They were described as the worst fires in the country's history.
-Four Egyptian men died in the fires, and a 67-year-old farmer was later arrested in relation to the starting of the initial fire.
+Four Egyptian men were killed, and a 67-year-old farmer was arrested in relation to the starting of the initial fire.